 In Derby the Serious Case Review Sub Group comprises of:

-- Independent Chair – Service Director Safeguarding and Disability Services, Children' Services (formerly Children and Younger Adults Department), Derbyshire County Council;
+- Independent Chair – Service Director Safeguarding and Disability Services, Children' Services, Derbyshire County Council;

 - Service Director – Early Intervention and Integrated Safeguarding, Children and Young People's Service, Derby City Council;